Pilotcore Insights

 You can update the security of the entire environment, even during security incidents.
 New rules can be implemented within just a minute, so if you’re dealing with a threat, your team can act immediately.

-Easy to Deploy and Maintain
+Easy to deploy and maintain

-If you’re considering AWS WAF in addition to your Amazon Cloudfront setup, you’ll find that deployment and maintenance are straightforward.
+If you’re considering AWS WAF in addition to your Amazon CloudFront setup, you’ll find that deployment and maintenance are straightforward.
 You can deploy them as part of your CDN solution, the Application Load Balancer, Amazon API Gateway, or AWS App Sync.

 You don’t need to deploy any additional software.
 Nor do you have to update your DNS configuration, manage an SSL/TLS certificate or reverse your proxy setup.